YinuoWang-CS/YinuoWang-CS.github.io/about.md

 She has a strong interest in Computer Science and began a journey of self-study in this field.

-Christian holds a Ph.D. in `Marine Science`, an M.Sc. in `Geoscience`, and has a strong computer programming background.
-He has a proficiency in one of the hottest subjects of our time: `Data Science`, and developing `Machine Learning` models at scale (think Big Data).
-These models are useful to analyze data to simplify class recognition, automate interpretation, and discern cause-and-effect correlation.
-Furthermore, Christian creates, runs, and improves complex prediction systems in order to support organizations whose research and success metrics depend on accurate prediction.
-During his time in academia, Christian has sailed on offshore expeditions (scientific drilling) and published various technical papers.

-Outside his technical roles, Christian is a keen photographer and mountain biker - with a broad interest in emerging tech, economics, and management.
+Outside her technical roles, Yinuo is a keen photographer and mountain biker - with a broad interest in emerging tech, economics, and management.
-His favorite book is "The Martian", which he read over a dozen times.
+Her favorite book is "The Martian", which she read over a dozen times.
-In his downtime he and his partner pursue their passion for backpacking such as camping in the Australian Outback, the Black Forest, or the Northeast Kingdom.

 ## Education